microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/industrydata-azuredatalakeconnector-getuploadsession.md

 ---
 title: "azureDataLakeConnector: getUploadSession"
-description: "Retrieve an upload session that supplies file-based data to an inbound flow."
+description: "Retrieve an upload session used to supply file-based data to an inbound flow."
 author: "mlafleur"
 ms.localizationpriority: medium
 ms.prod: "industrydata"